brendena/MathEquations-Extension/readme.md

 ### Firefox
 At **about:debugging** you can add extension locally.

 [Disabling popup auto hide](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Debugging#Debugging_popups)

 ## current features to implement
-* Close the menu
+* refactor code
+* Make CSS smoother
-* Minimize menu
+* Mouse Touch
-* resize the iframe on the above actions and on text section close
+* Bug - Loading Problems
 * Style - The nav bar brakes when you move to a really small screen
 * Bug UnImportant - Chrome Grammerly causes a bug in the textarea that brakes how the app works